 According to the CDC, one in six children in the U.S. is obese.
 This crisis may have many aggravating factors, including more sedentary lifestyles, the abundance of cheap junk foods and beverages, increased consumption of prescription medications that cause weight gain, and exposure to environmental pollutants and toxins that disrupt hormone production.
 Kids imitate their parents when it comes to eating and activity habits, so if children are obese, chances are the parents are also struggling with their weight.

 Focusing on aesthetic appearances frequently backfires, however.
 Children whose parents constantly force them onto diets in order to be slim and “look good” are at far greater risk for developing eating and psychological disorders.
 Instead, the best approach is to emphasize being healthy rather than harping on a particular body shape.
+You could even show them some educational youtube video songs about vegetables and eating healthy food.
 Then, get healthy along with your child.

 Most kids don’t have a problem staying slim: young metabolisms and high activity levels help them burn excess calories.
 However, educating children early on about the benefits of a nutrient-dense diet increases the chances that they will make smarter food choices as they grow, and this will help them maintain a healthy body weight as they get older.